rharper4/ECommerceSim/README.md

 **Basic Cart Functionality:** Implements a cart where users can add or remove items, showcasing fundamental array manipulation.
 **Mock Payment Processing:** Introduces a simple payment verification logic for educational purposes, without real financial transactions.
 ## **Technologies Used**

 **Java:** The primary language for all backend logic in this codebase.

 **Swing (JOptionPane):** Offers a basic graphical user interface to interact with the system through dialog boxes.
 ## **How to Run**

-**Set Up Your Java Environment:** Ensure Java is installed on your system.
+ - **Set Up Your Java Environment:** Ensure Java is installed on your system.

-**Compile the Program:** Use the command javac CommerceSystem.java in your terminal within the project directory.
+- **Compile the Program:** Use the command 'javac CommerceSystem.java' in your terminal within the project directory.

-**Launch the Application:** Execute the program with java CommerceSystem and interact with it through the JOptionPane dialogs.
+- **Launch the Application:** Execute the program with 'java CommerceSystem' and interact with it through the JOptionPane dialogs.

 ## **Contributions**
 This project is open for educational purposes and I welcome feedback and suggestions for improvement.
 It's a learning journey, and collaborative input is invaluable.